RandomVertebrate/RotorWhirl/README.md

 Some of these .m files do whirl prediction.
 Others fit and plot curves to model aerostatic bearing behavior.

-The general idea behind (an earlier version of) the whirl prediction method: https://doi.org/10.1115/GT2022-82632
+The general idea behind (an earlier version of) the whirl prediction method: [Conference Paper](https://doi.org/10.1115/GT2022-82632), [Video Presentation](https://youtu.be/lfDOsH-XRDQ)

 ## StiffShaftProfile
 `StiffShaftProfile()` finds the effective profile as per the "45-degree rule"[^1] of a stepped shaft.
 For example: